Plate Tectonics Cycle - Earth's Moving Force

 "Earthquake Proof" Structures

 In the Plate Tectonic Cycle students learn that the Earth is dynamic as it spins on its axis, revolving around the Sun.
 The Earth is restless inside, as it tries to cool its interior.
-Material inside the Earth can become viscous and can flow in certain areas.
-Movement in portions of the Earth's interior is reflected on the outside crust.
-Convection currents inside the mantle (area between the crust and the outer core) create 2 types of crustal movements.
-When convections currents come together, convergent plate boundaries (earthquakes) are formed on the Earth's crust.
-When the convection currents pull the crust apart in two different directions divergent plate boundaries (volcanoes and earthquakes) are formed.
-A consequence of the Earth's surface moving faster along the equator than at the poles creates tension which in part, helps forms transform boundaries.
+Emphasis in the elementary grades is to understand the divisions of the Earth, movements of the crust and upper mantle, and causes of earthquakes and volcanoes.
+When convections currents come together in the (asthenosphere), convergent plate boundaries are formed on the Earth's crust (obduction and subduction).
+When the convection currents pull the crust apart in two different directions divergent plate boundaries are formed (rifting).
+A consequence of the Earth's surface moving faster along the equator than at the poles creates tension which in part, helps form transform boundaries.
+Earthquakes and volcanoes are created by these complex interactions.

 Volcanoes - The Earth is moving and volcanoes provide structural evidence.
 Students learn about the different types of volcanoes and the significance of where they occur.